vinhch/mongodb-queue-up/README.md

 ### .clean() ###

-Deletes all processed mesages from the queue.
+Deletes all processed messages from the queue.
 Of course, you can leave these hanging around if you wish, but delete them if you no longer need them.
 Perhaps do this using `setInterval` for a regular cleaning: